fversnel/steam-api-clj/README.md

-                  maxlength [uint32, optional] - Maximum length for the content to return, if this is 0 the full content is returned, if it's less then a blurb is generated to fit. enddate [uint32, optional] - Retrieve posts earlier than this date (unix epoch timestamp) count [uint32, optional] - # of posts to retrieve (default 20) feeds [string, optional] - Comma-seperated list of feed names to return news for"}
+                  maxlength [uint32, optional] - Maximum length for the content to return, if this is 0 the full content is returned, if it's less then a blurb is generated to fit. enddate [uint32, optional] - Retrieve posts earlier than this date (unix epoch timestamp) count [uint32, optional] - # of posts to retrieve (default 20) feeds [string, optional] - Comma-seperated list of feed names to return news for format [string, optional] - The desired response format: json, xml, vdf, or csv.
+If not specified then json is assumed"}
 ```

 ## Re-generating the API